 Contact me for more information and to work out the specifics of your course.

-For writers of memoir, creative nonfiction and fiction at all levels of experience.
+For writers at all levels of experience.

 10 sessions

 How do you tell the story of your life?
 How do you convey your truths in stories that may include, and yet go beyond, the specificity of facts and dates?
 Are you aiming for autobiographical accuracy in memoir or creative nonfiction?
 Or would you rather use your experience and history, your intuition and imagination, to transform your life stories into fiction?
 For some of us, the decision as to whether to write memoir or autobiographical fiction is made in the process of the work, rather than possibly prematurely, as an abstract plan.
-Whether you want to tell your own story, or are drawn to embody your truths in fictions peopled by your inventions, there are ways of working with your own life experience to bring forward stories with powerful truth at their core.
-The lectures will guide you in the work of locating your story and its beginning; its powerful images, potent moments and metaphors, and underlying meaning; and creating a narrator compelling enough to carry a full-length book, and “large” enough to hold the story.
+Whether you want to tell your own story, or are drawn to embody your truths in fiction, there are ways of working with your own life experience to bring forward stories with powerful truth at their core.
+The lectures will guide you in the work of locating your story and its beginning; its powerful images, potent moments and metaphors, and underlying meaning; and creating a narrator compelling enough to carry a full-length book–one “large” enough to hold the story.

 We’ll dive deep through a series of grounded lectures and discussions, expansive writing explorations, memory and sensory exercises to keep your memory activated; focused and open-ended freewrites; and with a look at evocative writers whose work suggests a spectrum of approaches.
 Then you will draw on what is deepest in you to write the stories you have always wanted to write; locate the narrators of your life; flesh out some of the other voices that inhabit your memory and imagination; and find the structure of your telling.
 Whether just beginning, or “re-visioning” your work to bring forward its meaning and thematic coherence, this workshop will propel your writing forward.
 Our work together, including class feedback and critiques, will be challenging, and the atmosphere, always supportive.